ThoughtWorks-School-Showcase/frontend-build-grade-system-interactive-page-mvc/README.md

  * Student infomation should be stored in browser.

-3. Base on the completed static page，implement“Query multiple students Infomation by student Name or ID ”
+3. Base on the completed static page，implement “query multiple students information by student Name or ID ”

 * Allows the user to query the results of multiple students .
 * Check number for the student